 Before beginning your journey try and ensure you have access to a mobile phone whilst travelling.
 Write down the telephone numbers of the RAA, or other roadside assistance services, and the Traffic Management Centre (1800 018 313) and leave them in your vehicle in case you need them; or program the numbers into your mobile phone.

 Breaking down on a freeway or expressway is potentially very dangerous and you should be cautious at all times.

 If your vehicle develops a problem you should try and leave the freeway or expressway at the next exit or pull into a service area and turn on your hazard lights.

 If you cannot leave the freeway or expressway pull on to the hard shoulder on the left side of the road and stop as far to the left as you can with your wheels turned to the left and your hazard lights on.
 If the road has help phones installed try and stop near a help phone.

 Assess the situation very carefully and do not put yourself in danger by attempting even simple repairs.

 If you are able to move a safe distance away from the road it might be safer to leave your vehicle.
-If you do choose to leave the vehicle, leave by the left-hand door and instruct your passengers to do the same.
 You and any passengers should stay well away from the roadway and hard shoulder and children should be closely supervised and controlled for their own safety.

 Ring the RAA, or other relevant roadside assistance service, to provide assistance.
 If you consider that your vehicle presents a roadside hazard ring the Traffic Management Centre as well.
 If you have stopped near a roadside help phone, this can be used too.
 Inform them of your vehicle type, your situation, and your location as accurately as possible and say if you are a vulnerable motorist such as a person with a disability, older or travelling alone.